-When filling in an application form for their child, parents must provide proper information on illnesses that may be transmitted to others and risk their well being or life ie: AIDS, Herpes, smallpox, etc.
+When filling in an application form for their child, parents must provide proper information on illnesses that may be transmitted to others and risk their well-being or life ie: AIDS, Herpes, smallpox, etc.

-When your child is not attending day care due to any reason, you must call and inform the staff.
-If due to illness, you must let us know what the child has.
+When your child is not attending the Centre due to any reason, you must call and inform the staff.
+If due to illness, please report the illness.
 We must keep a record of all illnesses in case an epidemic develops.
-This is necessary to prevent the spread of communicable disease in the centre as per order of the Department of Health.
+This is necessary to prevent the spread of communicable diseases in the centre as per the order of the Department of Health.